plenaerts/eml2pdf/INSTALL.md

 of package manager like APT for Debian GNU/Linux and derivatives or DNF for the Red Hat families, or the Windows Store on Microsoft Windows.

-eml_to_pdf is far from ready to be included in vetted package distributions such as the official Debian packages as this requires a lot of packaging work on top of *"just delivering a working script"*.
+eml2pdf is far from ready to be included in vetted package distributions such as the official Debian packages as this requires a lot of packaging work on top of *"just delivering a working script"*.

-This is why we currently release eml_to_pdf via PyPi, the Python Package Index.
+This is why we currently release eml2pdf via PyPi, the Python Package Index.
-Next steps on the roadmap for eml_to_pdf will be to release packages and packaged executables next to PyPi and the source packages.
+Next steps on the roadmap for eml2pdf will be to release packages and packaged executables next to PyPi and the source packages.

-## Installing eml_to_pdf using pip
+## Installing eml2pdf using pip

-The easiest way to install eml_to_pdf is to install it via pip in a virtual environment.
+The easiest way to install eml2pdf is to install it via pip in a virtual environment.
 Pip is the Python package installer.
 You can find general info on [the Python documentation pages on installing python modules]( https://docs.python.org/3/installing/index.html).